yanndepps/Sketchbook/README.md

 # Sketchbook
-* my processing sketches ... mostly learning
+* sketches, of all kinds